Engineering Case Study

 Abuse Protection

-The AI diagnostic endpoint includes IP-based rate limiting implemented in shared Lambda utilities.
+The diagnostic endpoint includes IP-based rate limiting implemented through shared Lambda utilities and edge protection.

 Administrative System

-The platform includes an internal administrative interface consisting of 9 operational pages, including:
+The platform includes an internal administrative interface consisting of nine operational pages, including:

 - CRM-style contact notes